-Tip: To preview the records for an export (without actually invoking the export), click the view name in that page to display the properties of the view; and under the Related Links heading, click Try It.
+Tip: Within the database views (FlexNet Manager Suite > Database Views), you can specify additional tables to join to the database view, or within a table, you can add additional columns to join to the database view.
+To preview the records for an export (without actually invoking the export), click the view name in that page to display the properties of the view; and under the Related Links heading, click Try It.

-- c.
-In the installation folder of your MID server, any previous XML file is overwritten, replaced with the opening tags for the new XML file.
-This XML file is named for the database view used to extract its data. - d.
-Data is transferred to the MID server in segments (to prevent time-out issues with large files), and gradually assembled into the XML file. - e.
-The closing tags for the XML file are written. - f.
-In Export Runs, ServiceNow updates the state to Succeeded. - 3.
+- 3. After the export is executed in ServiceNow, a record is created under FlexNet Manager Suite > Integration History > Export Runs.
+ServiceNow updates the state of this record to Succeeded when the export is successfully completed. - 4.
 Two independent business adapters from FlexNet Manager Suite (on potentially independent schedules) connect from your inventory beacon to your MID server, and collect the latest XML files saved there, converting them into the intermediate data form required for business data uploads.
 (For details of the mapping between source data in ServiceNow and destination fields in the FlexNet Manager Suite database, see Business Adapter Mappings.)

-4. As the adapters complete their run, the dataset is uploaded immediately to the application server for FlexNet Manager Suite.
-(There is also a catch-up upload task that runs overnight to retry any failed uploads.)

-5. On a separate schedule, the batch server starts a business import job.
+- Important: The business adapters will fail if they are run while the XML files on the MID server are incomplete.
+Be sure that the schedules for export from ServiceNow, and the running of the business adapters, allow sufficient time for the export to be completed.
+For large data sets, this may be several hours. - 5.
+As the adapters complete their run, the data set is uploaded immediately to the application server for FlexNet Manager Suite.
+(There is also a catch-up upload task that runs overnight to retry any failed uploads.) - 6.
+On a separate schedule, the batch server starts a business import job.
 This imports data from the data package into the FlexNet Manager Suite database.